Mount Royal: Mount Royal Park

-The mountain is the site of Mount Royal Park (Parc du Mont-Royal), one of Montreal's largest greenspaces.
+The hill is the site of Mount Royal Park (Parc du Mont-Royal), one of Montreal's largest greenspaces.
 The park was originally designed by Frederick Law Olmsted (who also co-designed New York City's Central Park) and was inaugurated in 1876, although not completed to his design.

 Olmsted had planned to emphasize the mountainous topography through the use of vegetation.
 Shade trees at the bottom of the carriage path would resemble a valley.
 As the visitor went higher, the vegetation would get more sparse to give the illusion of exaggerated height.
 However, Montreal suffered a depression in the mid-1870s and many of Olmsted's plans were abandoned.
 The carriage way was built, but it was done hastily and without regards to the original plan.
 None of the vegetation choices were followed.

 The park contains two belvederes, the more prominent of which is the Kondiaronk Belvedere, a semicircular plaza with a Mount Royal Chalet overlooking Downtown Montreal.
 Built in 1906, it is named for the Petun chief Kondiaronk, whose influence led to the Great Peace of Montreal in 1701.

 Other features of the park are Beaver Lake (a small artificial lake), a snow tube and toboggan run, cross-country skiing trails, a sculpture garden and Smith House, an interpretive centre.
 At the foot of the hill, overlooking Park Avenue, the park features the George-Étienne Cartier Monument (home to the Tam-Tams) and a gazebo (more properly, a bandstand) which has been named in honour of Mordecai Richler.

 The lush forest has been badly damaged, both by Mayor Drapeau's so-called morality cuts of the 1950s and by the Ice Storm of 1998, but has since largely recovered.
 The forest is a green jewel rising above downtown Montreal and is known for its beautiful autumn foliage as well as its extensive hiking and cross-country ski trails.
 Biking is restricted to the main gravel roads.

 From 1885 to 1920, the Mount Royal Funicular Railway brought sightseers to its peak.
 After it ceased service, Montreal's No. 11 streetcar brought visitors to the peak until 1959.
-A roadway named for longtime but controversial former mayor Camillien Houde (who was jailed during the Second World War for his opposition to conscription) now bisects the mountain.
-Ironically, Houde had been opposed to the idea of putting a road through the park.
+A roadway named for longtime but controversial former mayor Camillien Houde now bisects the hill, although Houde had been opposed to the idea of putting a road through the park.

 The park, cemeteries, and several adjacent parks and institutions have been combined into the Mount Royal Natural and Historical District (Arrondissement historique et naturel du Mont-Royal) by the provincial government in order to legally protect the rich cultural and natural heritage of the region.

-Parc Tiohtià:ke Otsira’kéhne
+Parc Tiohtià:ke Otsira'kéhne

-In June 2017, during the 375th anniversary of Montreal, the city formally named the greenspace surrounding the Outremont peak Parc Tiohtià:ke Otsira’kéhne, Mohawk for "the place of the big fire," reflecting how the hill had been used for a fire beacon by First Nations people.
+In June 2017, during the 375th anniversary of Montreal, the city formally named the greenspace surrounding the Outremont peak Parc Tiohtià:ke Otsira'kéhne, Mohawk for "the place of the big fire," reflecting how the hill had been used for a fire beacon by First Nations people.
 It has an area of 35 ha.